 Your bottle may chip, but once your project is finished this will be barely noticeable.

 Soak your bottle to remove any labels.
+If thelabel is tricky to remove you can buy sticky label remover products.

 Now to look at your lamp kit, this is mine.